Gabhroo Punjab Da

 Gabroo Punjab Da is a 1986 Indian Punjabi-language action film directed by Jagjit Gill.
 It was made after the success of Punjabi film Putt Jattan De, which became a trendsetter in Punjabi action movies.
 Gurdas Maan and Rama Vij played lead roles in this movie.
-Gugu Gill came as an actor first time in this movie, he played the villain role in this movie, which was a milestone for his career.
+Gugu Gill appeared as an actor for the first time in this movie, playing the villain, which was a milestone for his career.